-If you're looking to buy in bulk or you seek a great deal, the Amazon Brand - Presto!
-Flex-a-Size is hard to beat.
-One roll offers a whopping 10,42 square feet per roll and measures 5.65-inches in diameter.
-The roll itself looks about average, but the sheets are thinner, so it packs more into a smaller area.
-Its absorption performance is average, absorbing 0.4-oz of water weight, and diffusing 2.4-inches up the strips in our tests (a little above average).
-When spilling water on the table and picking up food stuffs while cleaning, it offers similar performance to our highest performers.
-The material is soft to the touch on both the upper and lower side of each piece, and we love the cute designs and patterns.
+The Presto!
+Flex-a-Size is hard to top when it comes to a high-performance budget paper towel.
+One roll has a whopping 10.42 square feet and measures 5.65 inches in diameter.
+The total thickness of the roll looks about average, but the sheets are thinner, so it packs more into a smaller area.
+In our tests, it absorbed an average amount of water (0.4 ounces of water weight) and diffused 2.4 inches up the strips (a little above average).
+It offers similar performance to the highest-scoring contenders when wiping up water on the table and picking up foodstuffs while cleaning.
+The material is soft to the touch on both sides and we love the cute designs and patterns.

-As a one-ply napkin, it's not very absorbent and doesn't clean up things nearly as well as other traditional contenders.
-During our water tests, it only absorbed 0.3-oz of water and diffused only 2.1 inches up the strip.
-While cleaning, it picked up some sauces from the table but smeared a lot of it around.
-While it held up its strength when dry, when wet, it fell apart after scrubbing just 15X on a surface.
-Overall, it's not very strong when wet or absorbent, but if you're seeking a napkin that feels good on the face, doesn't shed, and can also clean a table, this is the one to buy.
+As a one-ply napkin, it's not very absorbent and doesn't clean up things nearly as well as other traditional towels.
+During our water tests, it only absorbed 0.3 ounces of water and diffused only 2.1 inches up the strip, which is poor relative to other towels.
+While cleaning, it picked up some sauce but also smeared quite a bit of it.
+Though it retained its strength when dry, it fell apart when wet after scrubbing 15 times on a rough surface.
+Overall, it's not very strong or absorbent when wet.
+Its performance features can't compete with a traditional paper towel, however, this is our favorite napkin for its soft feel and nice look.

-The Kleenex MultiFold Napkin is another napkin/paper towel option that is thicker in construction.
-The larger fibers absorb a good amount of water while its rate of diffusion is faster than other napkins on the market.
-During our clean-up, it did a good job of picking up sauces on the counter and water spilled on the table.
-It did well in our dry strength test, keeping intact after rubbing it 50 times on both carpet and a cast iron pan!
-If you're seeking a napkin that'll also clean up a mess well, this is the one to buy.
+The Kleenex Multifold is a napkin with a thick construction.
+The larger fibers absorb a good amount of water while the rate of diffusion is faster than other options on the market.
+During our clean-up, it did a good job of picking up sauces on the counter, and water spilled on the table.
+It did well in our dry strength test, remaining intact after 50 passes on a cast iron pan and carpet, which we found to be quite impressive.